-25 Are PII owners or processors of PII required to register with the supervisory authority?
+Are PII owners or processors of PII required to register with the supervisory authority?
 Are there any exemptions?

-The personally identifiable information (PII) owner is not required to notify the supervisory authority or obtain prior processing authorisation before any PII processing activities are initiated (with the exception of the prior consultation with the supervisory authority before processing that is required from the PII owner under the terms of article 36 of the General Data Protection Regulation (GDPR), where a data protection impact assessment under article 35 of the GDPR indicates that the processing would result in a high risk in the absence of measures taken by the owner to mitigate the risk).
+The PII owner is not required to notify the supervisory authority or obtain prior processing authorisation before any PII processing activities are initiated (except for the prior consultation with the supervisory authority before processing that is required from the PII owner under the terms of article 36 of Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR), where a data protection impact assessment under article 35 of the GDPR indicates that the processing would result in a high risk in the absence of measures taken by the owner to mitigate the risk).

-Law 58/2019 of 8 August (the DPA) contains a provision that subjects the use of CCTV systems to prior authorisation from the supervisory authority to be used in surveillance of areas during opening periods, in cases where the system simultaneously captures sound.
+Law No. 58/2019 of 8 August 2019 (the DPA) contains a provision that subjects the use of CCTV systems to prior authorisation from the supervisory authority to be used in surveillance of areas during opening periods, in cases where the system simultaneously captures sound.